vokator-online/monda_py04_django/01_new_project_app/0101en_project_setup.md

 To create a project named `tasker`, run `django-admin startproject tasker`.
 You will see project's `manage.py` file created, along with project's directory with `settings.py`, `urls.py` and deployment related `asgi.py`/`wsgi.py` files. `__init__.py` is intentionally empty and will be created in every directory under `manage.py`.

+Project `tasker` will grow with the material and most of the code will mutate.
+To keep the example code relevant temporally, we have divided the example code by suffixing it with the material number from which it is valid.
+For example, `tasker_01` is valid example until `tasker_04`, which takes over from the `04_` material.
+If you try to replicate the process, it is best that you just stick to `tasker` as project name.

 ### Github Django Project best practices - correct configuration by using `local_settings.py`

 Sensitive configuration data, such as database passwords, email login credentials, API keys, and especially `SECRET_KEY`, should never enter Github repository.
 For that, we will setup .gitignored files `local_settings.py`, where we will set all the sensitive parameters.
 At the end of `settings.py` file we will add the following lines: